azagniotov/jlpt-reading-practice/README.md

 # JLPT Reading Practice

-The app currently has N4 and N5 sentence sections, with sample sentences that include complex grammatical structures and vocabulary appropriate for intermediate Japanese learners.
+The app is essentially a comprehensive digital reading companion for JLPT students, offering multiple ways to interact with Japanese text while providing the scaffolding needed for language learning through features like pronunciation guides, translations, and audio support.

-## Key Features
+## Core Features

+### Reading Practice Content

+- Contains reading passages organized by JLPT levels (N5 and N4 sentences)
-- **Interactive Japanese text** with `<ruby>` HTML tag annotations (furigana) for kanji characters
+- Each sentence includes Japanese text with furigana (pronunciation guides) above kanji characters
-- **Toggle controls** for highlighting kanji, showing/hiding furigana, and dark mode
-- **Translation functionality** - click buttons to reveal English translations
+- English translations are provided but hidden by default

+### Interactive Ruby/Furigana System

+- Clickable kanji characters that show both pronunciation (furigana) and English meanings in popup tooltips
+- Furigana can be toggled on/off globally for reading comprehension practice
+- On touch devices, tapping kanji automatically copies it to clipboard
+- Desktop users can hover over kanji for instant popup display

+### Audio Features

+- Text-to-speech functionality with speaker buttons for each sentence
+- Prioritizes Japanese voices (female voices preferred, with fallback options)
+- Prevents multiple simultaneous audio playback

+### Translation System

-- **Text-to-speech** - speaker buttons to hear Japanese pronunciation
+- Toggle buttons to reveal/hide English translations for each sentence
+- Translations appear in timed popups (4 seconds) then auto-hide
+- Only one translation can be displayed at a time

+### Visual Customization

+- **Kanji highlighting** - option to highlight all kanji characters for easier identification
+- **Dark mode** toggle for comfortable reading in low light
-- **Responsive design** that adapts to mobile and desktop
+- **Responsive design** that adapts to mobile, tablet, and desktop screens
-- **Kanji lookup** - clicking kanji copies it to clipboard and shows meaning/reading
-- **Progress bar** showing scroll position

-## Technical Highlights:
+### User Experience Enhancements

+- Sidebar navigation between different JLPT levels
+- Reading progress bar at the top of the page
+- Smooth scrolling behavior that closes popups automatically
-- Clean CSS with dark mode support
+- Custom checkboxes with visual feedback
-- Touch-friendly interactions for mobile devices
-- Speech synthesis API integration for Japanese pronunciation
+- Clean, readable typography optimized for Japanese text

-- Ruby text handling for furigana display
-- Clipboard API integration
-- Responsive breakpoints for different screen sizes
+## Technical Highlights

+- **Mobile-first design** with touch-optimized interactions
+- **Accessibility considerations** with proper semantic markup
+- **Performance optimized** with efficient event handling
+- **Cross-browser compatibility** including fallbacks for older browsers
+- **No external dependencies** - everything is self-contained